-SuperHack 2018 is an engineering hackathon for young women in high school, run by the Melbourne University Electrical Engineering Club.
+SuperHack is an annual high-school engineering hackathon for young women hosted by the Melbourne University Electrical Engineering Club, MUEEC.

-We invite girls to compete in teams representing their school during this event, where we will teach them the technical skills required to solve a design challenge based on a real industry problem.
+Every year, we invite girls from schools across Victoria to compete in teams to solve engineering design challenges based on a real industry problem.

 Being an engineer is all about creative invention and problem-solving.
 However, oftentimes we can feel discouraged from engineering due to its reputation of being too abstract or gendered.